MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 # Lab 06 - Implement Traffic Management

-## Lab introduction
+## Lab Overview

-In this lab, you learn how to configure and test a public Load Balancer and an Application Gateway.
+In this lab, you will learn to configure and manage Azure resources, including Virtual Networks, Load Balancers, Virtual Machines, and Network Security Groups, to create a secure and scalable infrastructure.

-## Lab scenario
-You were tasked with testing managing network traffic targeting Azure virtual machines in the hub and spoke network topology, which Contoso is considering implementing in its Azure environment (instead of creating the mesh topology, which you tested in the previous lab).
-This testing needs to include implementing connectivity between spokes by relying on user defined routes that force traffic to flow via the hub, as well as traffic distribution across virtual machines by using layer 4 and layer 7 load balancers.
-For this purpose, you intend to use Azure Load Balancer (layer 4) and Azure Application Gateway (layer 7).

 ## Interactive lab simulations